Skip to content

 Honest Holistic Sustainable Sauna Design

 In a genuine Finnish sauna, heat is only part of the experience.
-The defining element is löyly — the soft, enveloping steam created when water meets hot stones.
+The defining element is the soft, enveloping steam created when water meets hot stones.

-However, achieving authentic löyly requires more than a heater and timber walls.
+This is known as authentic löyly when you consider more than the heater and timber walls.
 It requires careful control of air quality, material selection and thermal balance.

 Because inside a sauna, your body enters an intensified physiological state.